 During the BIDMC internship and residency, there is a great emphasis on evaluating and treating critically ill patients.
-There are several different ICU experiences at BIDMC, including MICU Orange (residents & interns), Finard ICU (residents & interns), MICU Green (residents only), and the Brockton ICU (residents only).
+There are several different ICU experiences at BIDMC, including MICU Orange (residents & interns), Finard ICU (residents & interns), and MICU Green (residents only).

 Each intern completes, on average, two critical care months per year

 (usually one month in the medical ICU and one in the cardiac ICU).
 Critical

 care rotations expose the housestaff to a breadth of common disease